n123git/YWSaveEditor/api-docs/yokai.md

 num1:
 - Edited via the default set and get methods: `yokai.set("num1", "5")`
    - Can also be edited via `setRaw()`, and `getRaw()`.
+   - The complete purpose is unknown.

 num2:
 - Edited via the default set and get methods: `yokai.set("num2", "7")`
    - Can also be edited via `setRaw()`, and `getRaw()`.
+   - The complete purpose is unknown.

 youkaiId:
 - Note: Also known as the yokai itself, type rares are considered seperate yokai.
 Also, beware of capitalization.
 Can be edited via the default set method: `yokai.set("youkaiId", ID)`.
    - Can also be edited via `setRaw()`, and `getRaw()`.